Ponna-Rajesh/Ponna-Rajesh/README.md

 * ✉️  You can contact me at [rajeshponna78@gmail.com](mailto:rajeshponna78@gmail.com)
 * 🧠  I'm learning React JS .
 * 🤝  I'm open to collaborating on JavaScript and React JS
+* ### Career Objective:
+* "I am a dedicated Frontend Web Developer with a passion for creating visually stunning and user-friendly websites.
+Leveraging a solid foundation in HTML, CSS, and JavaScript.I'm looking for a role in a creative team where I can learn more, stay updated on new technologies, and be a crucial part of creating fantastic digital experiences."

 ### Skills
 * Good knowledge on web pages dvelopment,creating ststic web pages that are displayed on the browser using <b style="color: blue;">HTML5</b>.